RCIC-UCI-Public/website-rcic/docs/source/account/login.rst

    Note, images below show VSCode application for MacOS, the Windows version may look slightly different but the concept is the same.

-   5.1 Click on the *open remote window* icon and choose :guilabel:`Connect to Host...Remote-SSH` from the menu:
+   | 5.1 Click on the *open remote window* icon and choose
+   |     :guilabel:`Connect to Host...Remote-SSH` from the menu:

      .. image:: images/vscode-connect-1.png
         :align: center
         :alt: VSCode connect
+        :class: addpadding

    5.2 Choose :guilabel:`+ Add new SSH host...` from the menu:

      .. image:: images/vscode-connect-2.png
         :align: center
         :alt: VSCode connect add ssh host
+        :class: addpadding

-   5.3 In the :guilabel:`Enter SSH Connection command` box, enter the compute node name from the output file of your submitted batch job and press `Enter` key:
+   | 5.3 In the :guilabel:`Enter SSH Connection command` box, enter the compute node
+   |     name from the output file of your submitted batch job and press `Enter` key:

      .. image:: images/vscode-connect-3.png
         :align: center
         :alt: VSCode connect to host
+        :class: addpadding

-   5.4 In the :guilabel:`Enter SSH configuration file to update` menu of choices, choose your local :tt:`.ssh/config` (use local path for user area):
+   | 5.4 In the :guilabel:`Enter SSH configuration file to update` menu of
+   |     choices, choose your local :tt:`.ssh/config` (use local path for user area):

      .. image:: images/vscode-connect-4.png
         :align: center
         :alt: VSCode connect to host
+        :class: addpadding

    5.5 When the window updates press :guilabel:`Connect` button:

      .. image:: images/vscode-connect-5.png
         :align: center
         :alt: VSCode connect to host
+        :class: addpadding

-   5.6 In a new window you will be asked to provide your ssh credentials (passphrase) **two times**, type it where indicated by your
+   | 5.6 In a new window you will be asked to provide your ssh credentials
-   Application:
+   |     (passphrase) **two times**, type it where indicated by your Application:

      .. image:: images/vscode-setup.png
         :align: center
         :alt: VSCode setup
+        :class: addpadding

      Once the authentication is successful you will see the changes on the lower portion of the window, they indicate